TLS and Quasiparticle Loss in Thin-Film Aluminum CPW Resonators: A Modified Model and Design Implications: Experimental Setup

-To measure our device's microwave properties we mounted it in a 'dark' (un-illuminated and stray-light mitigated) dilution refrigerator beneath two layers of magnetic shielding (Figure \ref{fig:fig2}) on a temperature controlled stage.
-We took measurements at several temperatures ranging from 9\,mK (base) to 400\,mK.
+We mounted the device on the temperature-controlled stage of a dilution refrigerator beneath two layers of magnetic shielding (Fig.~\ref{fig:testbed}).
 We read out the device using an Agilent Technologies PNA-X vector network analyzer (VNA).
-The read tone from the VNA was cumulatively attenuated by -47\,dB (via microwave cabling, etc.) before reaching the device input on the innermost stage.
-We used the VNA to measure the forward transmission through the system $\rm{S_{21} = I + \emph{i} Q }$ (where I is the in-phase component and Q is the quadrature component in the imaginary plane) as a function of read tone frequency $\rm{ f_{read} }$.
-We measured $\rm S_{21}^{meas} (f_{read})$ for a variety of device conditions: both varying the power of the input read tone and varying the ambient temperature of the test device, $\rm{T_{bath}}$.
-We applied read tone powers $\rm{P_{read}}$ between $-137$\,dBm and $-67$\,dBm (after attenuation) and varied $\rm{T_{bath}}$ between 9\,mK and 400\,mK.
+The read-tone from the VNA was cumulatively attenuated by $-47\,\mathrm{dB}$ (via microwave cabling and attenuators) and fed through absorptive thermal blocking powder filters~\cite{wollack2014impedance} before reaching the device input on the cold stage.
+We measured $S_{21}^\mathrm{meas}(f_\mathrm{read})$ while varying the input tone power ($P_\mathrm{read} = {-137}\,\text{--}\,{-67}\,\mathrm{dBm}$ post-attenuation) and the device temperature ($T_\mathrm{bath} = 9\,\text{--}\,400\,\mathrm{mK}$).